eanders-MS/pxt-data-pipe/README.md

 * Option 1: To make a development build that watches for changes and rebuilds on-the-fly: Run `yarn watch` in `packages/browser-extension` folder.
 * Option 2: To make a production build: Run `yarn build` in `packages/browser-extension` folder.

-**Special note**: These projects depend on two shared libraries:
+**Special note**: These projects depend on a shared library:
-* `packages/common`
 * `packages/browser-extension/common`

-When running `yarn watch`, code changes in these shared libraries *are not automatically picked up* and must be manually rebuilt by running `yarn build` in the respective folder.
+When running `yarn watch`, code changes in these shared libraries ***are not automatically picked up* and must be manually rebuilt** by running `yarn build` in the respective folder.
 Once this is done, the active `yarn watch` process will pick up the changes.

 ### Installing in Chrome